 If you have a new pain, a sudden increase in pain or pain that doesn’t improve after taking medicines, let your doctor or nurse know.
 Like a cancer diagnosis, pain that is not well controlled can make you feel anxious or depressed.

 When can I use pain medicines?

-Many people believe that they should delay using pain medicines for as long as possible, and that they should only get help when pain becomes unbearable.
-If you do this, it can mean you are in pain when you don’t need to be.
+Your doctor will talk to you about how much medicine to take (the dose) and how often to take it (the frequency).
+Many people believe that they should put up with pain for as long as possible and that they should only use pain medicines when pain becomes unbearable.
+If you do this, it can mean that you are in pain when you don’t need to be.

 Who helps manage my pain?

 Different health professionals help manage pain.
 They will often discuss ways to manage pain at a multidisciplinary team (MDT) meeting.
 If your pain is not well controlled, ask your general practitioner (GP) or palliative care specialist for a referral to a pain medicine specialist who is part of a multidisciplinary pain team.

 Health professionals you may see include a surgeon, medical oncologist, pain medicine specialist, anaesthetist, pharmacist, social worker and nurse practitioner, among others.

 Asking your doctor questions about your pain and its treatment will help you make an informed choice.
 You may want to include some of these questions in your own list.

 - Is the pain likely to get better or worse?

 - What treatments do you recommend?
 What is the aim of each treatment?